ypopovits/ypopovits/README.md

-- 👋 Hi, I’m Yaroslav Popovitch
+- 👋 Hi, I’m Yaroslav Popovits
 - 👀 I’m interested in programming for Mac and Linux.
 - 🌱 I’m currently learning C++11/STL
 - 📫 How to reach me: yaroslav dot popovitch at gmail dot com